 To receive consideration for and to be selected as Mansfield's valedictorian or salutatorian, a student must be enrolled for the entire sophomore and junior year at Mansfield High School.
-For the top 10% of the senior class, rank in class is calculated after completion of the 3rd quarter of senior year and is used to determine the valedictorian and salutatorian.
+For the top 10% of the senior class, rank in class is calculated after completion of the 3rd quarter of senior year and is used for the sole purpose in determining valedictorian and salutatorian.